 To know first-hand as an athlete or to see first-hand how athletes handle extreme conditions after hours in the open water should be a requirement to be considered an expert by FINA and other governing bodies.

 While certain physiological conditions can be replicated, implied, assumed and tested in laboratory conditions or relative to comparable tests with land-based athletes, the actual physiological conditions that marathon swimmers face under inhospitable conditions are extraordinarily variable.
 Every marathon swimmer knows this, either as a result of intensive training or swimming a grueling race.

-Dozens of open water swimmers and triathletes have died worldwide in the open water over the last several years.
-Fran was not the only individual who tragically passed away.
-Fran, as everyone knew, not only lobbied for himself.
+Dozens of open water swimmers and triathletes continue to tragically pass away in the open water.* Fran was not the only individual who tragically passed away.
+But Fran, to his credit and as everyone knew, not only lobbied for increased safety for himself.
 Fran was always unselfishly striving to make those around him and the sport better.
 That is what Fran asked for before his death.